 Artwork may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Please take a look at this link if you have any questions on whether something is within U.S. copyright laws: A guide to copyright and plagiarism.

 Artwork may be used to promote state of Hawai‘i Division of Forestry and Wildlife conservation programs.

 Submitted artwork may be shared online as a Virtual Exhibition.

-Student artwork may be projected onto a screen during a live orchestral performance at the Blaisdell Concert Hall on May 9, 2018
+Student artwork may be projected onto a screen during a live orchestral performance at the Blaisdell Concert Hall on Oct.
+31 and Nov.
+1, 2018